clith

 and (DESTROY-WINDOW WINDOW)

-(defwith make-window ((window) (title) &body body) "Makes a window that will be destroyed after the end of WITH." (let ((window-var (gensym))) `(let ((,window-var (make-window ,title))) (let ((,window ,window-var)) (unwind-protect (progn ,@body) (destroy-window ,window-var))))))
+(defwith make-window ((window) (title) body) "Makes a window that will be destroyed after the end of WITH." (let ((window-var (gensym))) `(let ((,window-var (make-window ,title))) (unwind-protect (let ((,window ,window-var)) ,@body) (destroy-window ,window-var)))))

-This is a common implementation of a 'with-' macro.
-Note that we specified (window)
+This is a common implementation of a WITH-

-one variable is wanted.
+to specify that only one variable is wanted.

-Now we can use our expander in WITH:
+Now we can use our expansion:

 (with ((my-window (make-window "My window")))